zeeshanmcp12/golang/notes.md

       - for example [main.go](00notesexample/main.go)
   - zero values
     - when we declare any variable but not initialzed it.
 This comes with default value which is known as zero value.
+  - string
+    - raw string literal
+      - when we type string inside back tick it is called "raw string literal"
+        - name := `"Muhammad Abdullah"`
+      - Using "raw string literal" we have a flexibility to create string as we want.
+For example multi-line, with whitespaces etc
   - User Input
     - Scanf
       - this function is part of fmt package.